runemadsen/runemadsen-2012/writings/printing-code/lecture-randomization.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/randomization/noise_organic_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/randomization/noise_organic.jpg" />
 [Example on Github](https://github.com/runemadsen/printing-code-2012/tree/master/class_code/randomization/noise_organic)

+It's quite easy to draw a circle with Perlin noise, but forming many straight lines into a form can be hard.
+Here's an example of how you can create your own line function that draw a line with Perlin Noise:

 Another thing Perlin Noise can be used for, is to create gradient surfaces with an organic look.
 Here's a Processing sketch that uses Perlin noise in 2 dimensions:

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/randomization/noise_surface_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/randomization/noise_surface.jpg" />